erikrikarddaniel/r-ladies_tunis/README.md

 # r-ladies_tunis

-Small repo with material from my lecture for R-ladies in Tunis January 2021
+Small repo with material from my lecture for R-ladies in Tunis January 2021.

+The aim of my seminar will be to show how I use the ["Tidyverse"](https://www.tidyverse.org/) in my work in microbial ecology.
+I will use 16S amplicon data, generated to analyze community composition in the surface water at our sampling station [Linnaeus Microbial Observatory, LMO](https://lnu.se/en/research/searchresearch/linnaeus-microbial-observatory-lmo/).

 ## Clone the repository